Xodarap/training/source/sections/all-about-PHI/what-does-it-mean-for-you.md

 ##When it is permissible to access or use PHI?
 Only access, use or disclose PHI if your job allows you access and that access is required for your job.
-In our case, this is rarely, if ever needed.
-The general approach should be that if a client sends you any such information without an explicit agreement in place, then delete it immediately without opening.
+In our case, you will only see PHI if you are troubleshooting a production system.
+If for some reason you are able to view such information outside of a production system, do not copy, download, screenshot or retain access to any such data and report this immediately to your manager or our Chief Security Officer.

-If for some reason, while providing support to a customer, you are able to view such information, do not copy, download, screenshot or retain access to any such data and report this immediately to your manager or our Chief Security Officer.
+PHI should never be used in development environments, stored on personal devices, or otherwise used or accessed outside of a production system.
+Any data used in the development of new software must be de-identified test data.

 ##Minimum necessary PHI
 The intention at every step should always be: